Raoul1808/psv/README.md

 > The coloring of sorted numbers may not update in real time. **THIS IS NORMAL**,
 > as the vertex data is only regenerated when the simulation is running,
 > or was stepped or skipped through.
+>
+> If you wish to see how numbers look with the set colors, please refer to the
+> color preview on the side when customising the look of numbers.

 ### Benchmarking